FCE Reading and Use of English Practice Test 2

 35. B. Last but one paragraph: I wondered what he was doing.
 I pictured the funny brown glasses he’d worn to read with and wondered if he still read books by George Orwell.
 Answer A is not mentioned.
 Answer C is wrong – she felt sorry about turning down the invitation, not guilty.
 The opposite of Answer D is said.

 36. A. To draw a blank means to get nothing, to get no result.
 This refers to Beth not calling or sending a message about her being late.
-Other answer are not relevant to the phrase.
+Other answers are not relevant to the phrase.

 Part 6